bharath12b5/mvn-linux/Building-Ruby-MongoDB-Driver.md

 _iii) For convenience `vi` has been used in the instructions below when editing files, replace with your desired editing program if required_

-1. Install the build time dependencies
+1. Install the build dependencies

     On RHEL 7.1 & 6.6 systems:
     ```shell